bcgov/fasstrshiny/README.md

 ### Project Status

-This project is under development.
+This project is under development and many of the widgets and outputs of the app do not currently work appropriately or at all.

 ### Getting Help or Reporting an Issue